Feb 11, 2021 - Health + Traits

 But even after that, she simply didn’t know why it was happening to her.
 Why was she so susceptible to sinus infections, bronchitis, and, worst of all, pneumonia?
 Why did she have trouble breathing sometimes?
 And neither did her doctors.

 In her 30s, when she first started having difficulty catching her breath, she went to a pulmonary specialist who did a battery of tests.
 One of her doctors suggested that she had exercise-induced asthma.
 He gave her an inhaler.
 But the inhaler never seemed to help.
 Another doctor said that perhaps Claudia wasn’t doing enough exercise.
-She felt some of those who were treating her thought it was all in her head.
-Although she has exercised regularly since she was in her early 20s, she was told that perhaps she wasn’t exercising enough.
+She felt some of those treating her but thought it was all in her head.
+Although she has exercised regularly since her early 20s, she was told that perhaps she wasn’t exercising enough.

-But not long ago Claudia and her doctor were able to solve the decades-long medical mystery with a little help from her 23andMe results.
+But not long ago, Claudia and her doctor solved the decades-long medical mystery with a bit of help from her 23andMe results.

 “So, I’ve probably had this all along,” she said.
 “But if it hadn’t been for 23andMe, I would still be floundering.”